The best American Express cards

 But the headline cashback/reward rate isn’t the only thing to consider.
 You need to take into account whether there’s a fee or minimum spend.
 And you also need to decide how you want to receive your money back – as cash or points?

-Depending on which card you went to for your first card (the Nectar or Platinum Cashback), I’d actually then get the other one next or look at the Amex Preferred Rewards Gold which is free in year one.
+Depending on which card you went to for your first card (the Nectar or Cashback), I’d actually then get the other one next or look at the Amex Preferred Rewards Gold which is free in year one.

 But after the first year on each of these, the annual fees on all three will eat into your cashback earnings, mean you’ll be better off using a 1% debit card like Chase for the bulk of your spending.